What is the Financial Model for growth SaaS businesses?

 When should you be modelling your business?

-The SaaS financial model should evolve with your business, although it can be particularly important for when you are going for fundraising, or budgeting for the year - keeping an accurate and up to date financial model is good practice for any business.
+The Financial Model for growth SaaS businesses should evolve with your business, although it can be particularly important for when you are going for fundraising, or budgeting for the year - keeping an accurate and up to date financial model is good practice for any business.

 Circumstances can change, your assumptions may have been wrong or you’ve changed the way your business works slightly.
 There’s tons of things that can impact your model.
 By constantly checking, updating or creating new models you can ensure your business can adapt quickly to change, make data-driven decisions and stay ahead.